BroadbandForum/usp/specification/messages/index.md

 The GetSupportedDM is different from other USP messages in that it deals exclusively with the Agent's Supported Data Model.
 This means that Path Names to Multi-Instance Objects only address the Object itself, rather than Instances of the Object, and those Path Names that contain Multi-Instance objects in the Path use the `{i}` identifier to indicate their place in the Path Name.

-For example, a Path Name to the `AssociatedDevice` Object (a child of the `.Wifi.AccessPoint` Object) would be addressed in the Supported Data Model as:
+For example, a Path Name to the `AssociatedDevice` Object (a child of the `.WiFi.AccessPoint` Object) would be addressed in the Supported Data Model as:

-`Device.Wifi.AccessPoint.{i}.AssociatedDevice.` or `Device.Wifi.AccessPoint.{i}.AssociatedDevice.{i}.`
+`Device.WiFi.AccessPoint.{i}.AssociatedDevice.` or `Device.WiFi.AccessPoint.{i}.AssociatedDevice.{i}.`

 Both of these syntaxes are supported and equivalent.
 The Agent's Response returns the Path Name to the Object in the associated Device Type document as specified in [TR-106][3].

 #### GetSupportedDM Examples

-For example, the Controller wishes to learn the Wifi capabilities the Agent represents.
+For example, the Controller wishes to learn the WiFi capabilities the Agent represents.
 It could issue a GetSupportedDM Request as:

 ```
     GetSupportedDM {
       obj_paths {
-        obj_path : "Device.Wifi."
+        obj_path : "Device.WiFi."
       }
       first_level_only : false
       return_commands : true